You are about to finish school or have already received your certificate? You want to actively craft your own future?

 What we do?

-Our industrial apprentices come to our own training facility, in order to thoroughly prepare their practical exams.
+Our industrial apprentices come to our own training center, in order to thoroughly prepare their practical exams.
 An experienced foreman or site manager will support them with words and deeds.
 For the theoretical exams we also form study groups.
 Together we discuss the exams of the previous years and work on them.
 Questions are answered and things that may be unclear are explained.

 Apprentices in the commercial field pass different exams.
 After their written exam, they must pass an oral exam.
 In addition to the specialised knowledge they also need presentation techniques and rethoric training.
 Our persons responsible for the apprentices teach them and give them many useful tips for a good performance in front of their examinants.
 And because it is always better to try things personally, everybody will have the opportunity to hold their presentation in front of an audience.
 Our apprentices are thus well prepared for their exams and therefore more confident.